komei0727/all_in_one/docs/architecture/implementation/CQRS_PATTERN.md

       ingredientId: this.ingredientId,
       remainingQuantity: {
         amount: this.remainingQuantity.amount,
-        unit: this.remainingQuantity.unit.symbol
+        unit: this.remainingQuantity.unit.symbol,
       },
       isOutOfStock: this.isOutOfStock,
-      timestamp: new Date().toISOString()
+      timestamp: new Date().toISOString(),
     }
   }
 }